Insider Weekends: Markets Continue To Buck Economic Headwinds

 - the pipeline companies.

 If prices continue to remain low because of OPEC's actions or low demand, the oil services companies followed by the producers are likely to be hurt the most.
-I decided to use this disruption to add to my position in the pipeline and storage Alerian MLP ETF (AMLP).
+I decided to use this disruption to add to my position in the pipeline and storage Alerian MLP ETF (NYSEARCA:AMLP).

 |P/E: N/A